Sabbath School: Teachers

-Study guides (Seventh-day Adventist)

-Adult lesson
+Curriculum

+Methodism

+The Doctrines and Discipline of the Methodist Church specifies concerning Sabbath Schools in ¶330, "The instruction given in the school shall be the doctrines of the word of God as expounded in the recognized standards of the Methodist Church.
+The Methodist Catechisms shall be taught in each school."

+Wesleyan Methodist denominations use various Sabbath School curricula, such as Circuit Rider (Old Paths Tract Society) and those texts published by Herald and Banner Press.

+Sunday Sabbath schools for people of all ages has been emphasized in the Methodist tradition:

+Constantly, we are meeting men and women fifty, sixty, and seventy years of age who have never seen a Bible.
+They come, anxious and earnest, to be led into the truth.
+Such, "as new-born babes, desire the sincere milk of the word."
+Now, all such people, no matter what their age or other circumstances, can only be considered as children.
+They should be, and are, gathered into Sabbath-schools to read and study the word of God.

+Reformed

+Reformed Churches (Continental Reformed, Presbyterian, Congregationalist, and Reformed Anglican) provide for Sabbath School curriculum.
+The Free Presbyterian Church of Ulster Sabbath School curriculum categorizes various objectives by age group.
+The Reformed cleric James Calvin McFeeters expounded upon the Sabbath School curricula, stating that it should be from the Bible and the subordinate standards such as the Westminster Standards.

+Seventh-day Adventism

 Adult church members are provided with the Adult Bible Study Guide (formerly known as Sabbath School Quarterly) issued four times a year.
 It is also known as the "Quarterly" and the "Lesson".
 It is published by Pacific Press Publishing Association.
 Sabbath school quarterlies are Bible study guides that cover a specific topic or book of the Bible every quarter.
 The quarterly is designed to be read during the week, so that during Sabbath School, the class members are ready to discuss questions and topics raised in that lesson in small groups.
 The adult Sabbath school always has a heavy focus on the Bible.
 All Seventh-day Adventists around the world use the same Sabbath school quarterly, translated into the necessary languages (with few exceptions such as Germany, where members cover the same topic with different material).
 As of 2012 the editor of the adult Sabbath school lessons was Clifford Goldstein.